Eating and drinking well (nutrition)

 You might find that you gain weight slightly if you stop smoking.
 This is normal and there is no need to be concerned.

-If you would like help to give up smoking, please speak to your nurse or call the Guy’s and St Thomas’ stop smoking service on 020 7188 0995.
+If you would like help to give up smoking, speak to your nurse or call the our stop smoking service.

-You can also call the National Smokefree Helpline on 0300 123 1044 (England only, Monday to Friday, 9am to 8pm or Saturday and Sunday, 11am to 4pm).
+You can also call the National Smokefree Helpline in England.
+They’re open Monday to Friday from 9am to 8pm or weekends from 11am to 4pm.

 Having a balanced diet